danparizher/maxroll-d4-scraper/README.md

 pip install -r requirements.txt
 ```

-or alternatively, you can use `pip-tools` to install the dependencies:
+Alternatively, you can use [`pip-tools`](https://pypi.org/project/pip-tools/) to install the dependencies:

 ```bash
 pip install pip-tools